Canvas Accessibility FAQs

 A good starting place for instructors is to learn more about some of the issues that lead to inaccessibility.
 Some of the greatest challenges to accessibility in online courses are improperly created documents (such as PDFs, word-processed documents, slide presentations, and spreadsheets).
 Additionally, videos without captions or transcripts provide a barrier to accessibility.

-For a useful overview for what you can do to ensure your digital content is accessible, watch this recorded session:
+For a useful overview for what you can do to ensure your digital content is accessible, watch this recorded session from winter term of 2025:

 Recording Link: Countdown to Meeting New Federal Digital Accessibility Rules (33 min)